Skip to main content

 Please review the entire policy JGB at www.ssanpete.org

-Student Use of Cellphones
+Student Use of Cellphones:

 * Cellphones must remain out of sight during classroom hours AND be turned off.